A Biopsy Came With An Unexpected $2,170 'Cover Charge' For The Hospital

 In Michigan, there's no law requiring hospitals and other providers of health care services to inform patients of facility fees ahead of time.

-Brianna Snitchler's procedure took place on campus at Henry Ford's main hospital site.
+Snitchler's procedure took place on campus at Henry Ford's main hospital site.
 When she got her bill, with its mention of "operating room services," she was baffled.
-Snitchler said the room had "crazy medical equipment," but she was still in her street clothes as a nurse numbed her cyst and she was sent home in a matter of minutes.
+Snitchler said the room had "crazy medical equipment," but she was still in her street clothes as a nurse numbed her cyst, and she was sent home in a matter of minutes.

-With Snitchler's permission, Kaiser Health News shared her itemized bill, biopsy results and explanation of benefits with Dr. Mark Weiss, a radiologist who leads MediCrew, a company in Flint, Mich., that helps patients navigate the health system.
+With Snitchler's permission, Kaiser Health News shared her itemized bill, biopsy results and explanation of benefits with Mark Weiss, a radiologist who leads MediCrew, a company in Flint, Mich., that helps patients navigate the health system.

 Weiss said it probably wasn't medically necessary for Snitchler to go to the hospital to receive good care.
 "Not all surgical procedures have to be done at a surgical center," he said, noting that biopsies often can be done in an office-based treatment center.